lucasgdb/useful-dev-tools/chrome-extensions.md

 [Svg Export](https://chrome.google.com/webstore/detail/svg-export/naeaaedieihlkmdajjefioajbbdbdjgp?hl=en-GB) | This is great for designers and developers wanting to pull SVGs from sites without having to dive into the source code.
 [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) | Stylus allows you to easily install themes and skins for many popular sites.
 [daily.dev](https://chrome.google.com/webstore/detail/dailydev-news-for-busy-de/jlmpjdjjbgclbocgajdjefcidcncaied?hl=en) | With daily.dev, you will stay updated with the best articles from the best tech publications on any topic.
+[Muzli](https://chrome.google.com/webstore/detail/muzli-2-stay-inspired/glcipcfhmopcgidicgdociohdoicpdfc) | The freshest links about design and interactive, from around the web.
+A designer's must!